-[Date] August 24, 2012 The latest file revision date [Source] Put originator and the source of information here.
+ļ [Date] revision date August 24, 2012September 20, 2013 The latest file [Source] Put originator and the source of information here.
 For example: From silicon level SPICE model at NoName.
 From lab measurement.
 Compiled from manufacturer's data book, etc. [Notes] Use this section for any special notes related to the file.
 [Disclaimer] This information is for modeling purposes only, and is not guaranteed.
-May vary by component [Copyright] Copyright 2012, XYZ Corp., All Rights Reserved
+May vary by component [Copyright] Copyright 20122013, XYZ Corp., All Rights Reserved